 DEM-driven insights provide a variety of benefits to organizations looking for data-based strategies to help optimize their resources (both human and financial).

-Organizations which monitor user experience metrics, such as page load times, transaction response times, and user interactions, can use this information to prioritize addressing the issues which have the most sway in the user satisfaction.
+Organizations that monitor user experience metrics, such as page load times, transaction response times, and user interactions, can use this information to prioritize addressing the issues that have the most sway in user satisfaction.
 Proactively identifying and fixing those high-impact problems will result in higher engagement rates and increased customer loyalty.

 IT teams can know the solutions they are working on are backed by data that came from the users they are trying to impress.
-DEM helps developers uncover trends, patterns, and areas of improvement so those teams can prioritize resources to effectively deliver an improved user experience.
+DEM helps developers uncover trends, patterns, and areas of improvement so those teams can prioritize resources to deliver an improved user experience effectively.

 Drawbacks of DEM